fejikso/ai-cli-linux-ollama/README.md

 **-p, --prompt (Required):** The description of the command you want (e.g., "list files sorted by size").

+**-i, --interactive:** Ask for confirmation before executing the generated command. **Required to execute commands** - by default, commands are only displayed, not executed.

 **--model MODEL_NAME:** Specify an Ollama model to use for this specific execution, overriding the default from .env. (e.g., ai --model llama3 -p "show current processes").
 The default value is loaded from your .env file.

 **-y, --yes:** DANGEROUS!
-Automatically confirm and execute potentially destructive commands without prompting.
+When used with `-i`, skips confirmation prompts and executes commands immediately.
 Use with extreme caution.

 ## Usage on the project workspace: